-As one of the cycling world's biggest races, the Giro d'Italia, begins in Belfast on Friday, more is being learned about the daring activities of one of its former winners in wartime Italy.
+When one of the cycling world's biggest races, the Giro d'Italia, got underway in Belfast, more was being revealed about the daring activities of one of its former winners in wartime Italy.

 "He had everything to lose.
 His story is one of the most dramatic examples during World War Two of an Italian willing to risk his own life to save the lives of strangers."